-How will the AoD programme help students to develop digital fluency?
+How will the AoD programme help students to develop digital fluency and become responsible digital citizens?

 How will evidence of learning be collected?
+What learning artefacts will provide evidence of learning?
 How will the level of learning achievement in the NZC be judged?